-The UPC is a single court comprised of a Court of First Instance, a Court of Appeal and a Registry.
+The UPC will be a single court comprised of a Court of First Instance, a Court of Appeal and a Registry.

-The Court of First Instance comprises a Central Division as well as Local and Regional Divisions.
+The Court of First Instance will comprise a Central Division as well as Local and Regional Divisions.

-The Central Division in turn is split into two parts - one in Paris, France and one in Munich, Germany.
-An additional part is due to open in

-Milan, Italy during 2024 (to replace one that was originally intended to be in London, UK, prior to the UK's withdrawal from the EU).
+The Central Division will in turn be split into two parts - one in Paris, France and one in Munich, Germany.
+An additional part may also be present in another city (to replace one that was originally intended to be in London, UK, prior to the UK's withdrawal from the EU).

-The Court of Appeal is based in Luxembourg.
-An Arbitration and Mediation centre is based in Lisbon, Portugal and Ljubljana, Slovenia.
+The Court of Appeal will be based in Luxembourg.
+An Arbitration and Mediation centre will also be set up and this will be based in Lisbon, Portugal and Ljubljana, Slovenia.